tremblap/OfflineBufferProcesses/release-packaging/--CREDITS+INSTUCTIONS.md

 3. Enjoy!

 ###### How to get started
-The fact that this package extends the native Buffer class complicates helpfile writing.
-The different methods are presented in the Guide entitled 'OfflineBufferProcesses' which also explains other methods to do similar tasks.
+The fact that this package extends the native Buffer class means that the different instance methods will be documented in the Buffer helpfile.
+There is also a Guide entitled 'OfflineBufferProcesses' which explains other methods to do similar tasks.

 Comments, suggestions and bug reports are welcome.